soderlind/metro-share-social-fonts/readme.txt

 = Demo =
 I'm using Metro Share Social Fonts on [my site](http://soderlind.no), see the Metro Share Social Fonts at the end of the entries, eg https://soderlind.no/wordpress-plugins-ready-4-6/

+= GitHub =

+The plugin is also [available at GitHub](https://github.com/soderlind/metro-share-social-fonts)

 = Credits =
 * [Simple Awesome Icon Hover Effects](http://www.creativeverse.com/simple-icon-hover-effects/)